Queensland Road Danger Map Roche Legal

 The most dangerous roads in Roma

-5 crash black spots in Roma over the last 10 years, ranked by the number of people injured.
+5 crash black spots in Roma over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Roma ranks #516 statewide.

 31